zkotti/cosmos-tour/guide.md

 **Description**

-This beautifully illustrated and alluring volume is aimed at younger minds interested in astronomy.
-Children can encounter strange planets, distant stars, and elaborate galaxies.
-From asteroids to black holes, each page of this entertaining book reveals the secrets behind more than 100 celestial objects.
+This captivating and wonderfully drawn book is aimed towards young astronomy enthusiasts.
+Strange planets, distant stars, and intricate galaxies can be encountered by children.
+Every page of this engaging book reveals the secrets underlying more than 100 astronomical phenomena, from asteroids to black holes.

-Your little astronauts can embark on a journey out into the far reaches of the universe courtesy of storybook-style descriptions and simple text that delivers cool facts, myths, and key discoveries in a fun way.
-Its 224 pages are arranged to present heavenly objects from the closest to Earth to those furthest away, all matched with colorful, out-of-this-world pictures ideal for an educational astronomy-style bedtime.
+With storybook-style descriptions and easy writing that presents intriguing facts, myths, and significant discoveries in an entertaining way, your little astronauts may start on a journey out into the great reaches of the universe.
+Its 224 pages are organized to present heavenly objects in order of distance from Earth, with bright, out-of-this-world illustrations that are perfect for an instructive astronomy-style bedtime.

 Source [Best space and astronomy books](https://www.space.com/32982-best-astronomy-books.html)